-That at least one member of the governing body has completed safer recruitment training to be repeated every five years.
+That at least one member of the Local Academy Committee has completed safer recruitment training to be repeated every five years.

-Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2018) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2019) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.